Free crochet sunflower applique pattern

 No matter how you use it, this sunflower applique adds warmth, texture, and charm to any project.

-A quick and easy fall project
+A quick and cozy fall project

 Free crochet sunflower pattern information